 – SharePoint 2016 new features

-In SharePoint, there are two features created specially for record management: In-Place Records and Record Centers. you can also check this msdn article on Overview of records management in SharePoint Server 2013.
+In SharePoint, there are two features created especially for record management: In-Place Records and Record Centers. you can also check this MSDN article on Overview of records management in SharePoint Server 2013.

 In-place Records Management:

-In case of in-place record management, the documents or records are stored in their original location.
-But once declared as record, the document will be protected, users can not be able to edit or delete the document.
-The icon of the document will be changed which reflect as the document is declared as record.
+In the case of in-place record management, the documents or records are stored in their original location.
+But once declared as the record, the document will be protected, users cannot be able to edit or delete the document.
+The icon of the document will be changed which reflect as the document is declared as a record.
 One advantages user will get in this case is it will be easier for them to find out the record.
-But we have to take dispose any site even if we want so.
+But we have to take dispose of any site even if we want to.

 Here we will discuss how we can declare a list item or a document to record.